Whether you’re bringing home a new Shih Tzu puppy or adopting an adult dog, training is an essential part of responsible pet ownership.

 You can enroll your Shih Tzu in a puppy class(in his early days) or obedience class.
 This will help him to learn how to interact with other dogs in a structured setting and will also give you some tips on how to best socialize your dog.

-Some people are against crate training but it can help make life easier and safer for you and your Shih Tzu.
+Most Shih Tzu owners are against crate training, but in some cases it can help make life easier and safer for you and your fur friend.

 Crate training is also one of the most effective ways to potty train your dog.
 It is also a great way to keep your dog safe and out of trouble when you can’t supervise them.
 Crate training takes some time and patience, but it is a very rewarding process for both you and your dog.